Admissible-level $\mathfrak{sl}_3$ minimal models: Introduction

 The paper is organised as follows.
 In \cref{sec:Lie}, we fix our conventions for the (\fdim) Lie algebra \(\slthree\), summarise pertinent properties of its automorphisms and outline Mathieu's celebrated classification of its irreducible weight modules (with \fdim\ weight spaces) \cite{MatCla00}.
-In \cref{sec:Aff}, we similarly fix our conventions for the affine \km\ algebra \(\aslthree\), introduce the affine automorphisms called \emph{spectral flow} and discuss the Zhu-inductions \cite{ZhuMod96} of the irreducible weight $\slthree$-modules.
-Our first result here is an explicit identification, up to isomorphism, of the result of applying spectral flow to such a Zhu-induced module (when the result is again positive-energy).
+In \cref{sec:Aff}, we similarly fix our conventions for the affine \km\ algebra \(\aslthree\), introduce the affine automorphisms called spectral flow and discuss the Zhu-inductions \cite{ZhuMod96} of the irreducible weight $\slthree$-modules.
+We also explicitly identify the result of applying spectral flow to such a Zhu-induced module (when the result is again positive-energy).

 The simple admissible-level \voas\ $\simp{\kk}$ are then introduced in \cref{sec:MinMod}.
 After reviewing the admissible weights of Kac--Wakimoto, we quote a specialisation of Arakawa's famous classification of \hw\ $\simp{\kk}$-modules \cite{AraRat16}.
 This is the input required by the algorithm presented in \cite{KawRel19} to classify the irreducible \rhw\ $\simp{\kk}$-modules.
-We present the results of this algorithm and thereby obtain our first main result: explicit conditions for an irreducible weight $\aslthree$-module to be an $\simp{\kk}$-module.
-While such a classification had previously been obtained by Futorny and collaborators using Gelfand--Tsetlin combinatorics \cite{AraWei16}, see also \cite{FutSim20,FutPos20,FutAdm21} for further recent progress, our result is naturally presented in a language closer to that of Mathieu's coherent families \cite{MatCla00}.
+We present the results of this algorithm and thereby obtain explicit conditions for an irreducible weight $\aslthree$-module to be an $\simp{\kk}$-module.
+This result is naturally presented in terms of vertex-algebraic generalisations of coherent families.

 After comparing this classification with the nilpotent orbits in $\slthree$, we carefully analyse two features of the resulting families of irreducibles.
 First, we identify the isomorphism class of the result of twisting any of the irreducible weight $\simp{\kk}$-modules by an automorphism.
 We also determine the composition factors of the reducible $\simp{\kk}$-modules that naturally arise when the parameters appearing in our classification take certain limiting values.
-Both analyses are rather intricate, but are necessary for the standard module formalism computations that follow.
+Both analyses are rather intricate, but are essential for the standard module formalism computations that follow.